victortong-git/learn-assist/README.md

 Your gaming PC has powerful hardware that's perfect for AI-assisted learning:
 - **High-performance GPU**: Perfect for running AI models locally
 - **Always available**: Your gaming setup becomes a 24/7 study companion
+- **Local AI**: You can use your local AI for unlimited and private learning and study chats

 ## 📋 Before You Start
 Make sure you have: